-The Valders School Board believes that youth activities of area churches are instructive and beneficial to district students; therefore, no school activities shall be held on Wednesday evenings past 6:30 p.m. or before 11:00 a.m. on Sundays.
+The Valders School Board believes that youth activities of area churches are instructive and beneficial to district students; therefore, every effort will be made to not schedule school activities on Wednesday evenings past 6:30 p.m. or before 11:00 a.m. on Sundays unless in extreme circumstances usually caused by weather.